karthikuwc/AWS_Serverless/README.md

 ### Integrating AWS Cognito

 We use AWS Cognito to manage users in our project.
-After creating a user pool and and attached client app in the AWS Cognito console, we use the Amazon Cognito Identity SDK (https://github.com/aws-amplify/amplify-js/tree/master/packages/amazon-cognito-identity-js) to create custom user action functions within our project (src/signupcommon/entry.js).
-These functions take user attributes, a user pool ID and a app client ID as arguments.
+After creating a user pool and an attached client app in the AWS Cognito console, we use the Amazon Cognito Identity SDK (https://github.com/aws-amplify/amplify-js/tree/master/packages/amazon-cognito-identity-js) to create custom user action functions within our project (src/signupcommon/entry.js).

+These functions take user attributes, a user pool ID and an app client ID as arguments.
 They are asynchronous functions so callback functions need to be used to ensure pages execute correctly.
 An example of the sign-in functions implementation is shown below (src/signuppages/signIn.js)
 ```javascript
 import {signIn} from 'signupcommon/entry';